saagarjha/OpenAdBlock/README.md

 -----------

-### How to install the app
+### How to install the app (works for iPhone 5 and 5c!)
-Since we do not have iTunes connect setup yet, here is how to install the app at the moment.
+Since we haven't released OpenAdBlock to the App Store yet, here's how to install the app at the moment.
 Keep in mind you will have to make a 3.6 GB download and have about 8GB of free space on your HD.

 1. Download Xcode 7 from [here](https://developer.apple.com/xcode/downloads/).
 2. Install it (and the Developer Tools).